HL7/davinci-ecdx/input/pagecontent/index.md

 By using the FHIR standard and implementing this guide, payers can be explicit about the data they are requesting as opposed to general requests which often result in providers sending more information than is necessary.
 The anticipated benefit of using FHIR is a more efficient and effective exchange of health record information in several areas such as claims management, care coordination, risk adjustment, and quality reporting.

-This IG provides several *generic* examples to illustrate the different approaches for exchanging clinical data when using the Direct Query and Task-Based approaches. <span class="bg-success" markdown="1">It also documents and provide examples for the specific use case of requesting and sending attachments for claims and prior authorization.</span><!-- new-content -->  We plan to create a set of [Clinical Data Exchange- Supplemental Guides] which will document and provide examples <span class="bg-success" markdown="1">for other</span><!-- new-content --> specific use cases.
+This IG provides several *generic* examples to illustrate the different approaches for exchanging clinical data when using the Direct Query and Task-Based approaches.
+It also documents and provide examples for the specific use case of requesting and sending attachments for claims and prior authorization.
+We plan to create a set of [Clinical Data Exchange- Supplemental Guides] which will document and provide examples for other specific use cases.
 {:.bg-info}

 ### About This Guide

 This Implementation Guide is supported by the [Da Vinci] initiative which is a private effort to accelerate the adoption of Health Level Seven International Fast Healthcare Interoperability Resources (HL7® FHIR®) as the standard to support and integrate value-based care (VBC) data exchange across communities.
 Like all Da Vinci Implementation Guides, it follows the [HL7 Da Vinci Guiding Principles] for the exchange of patient health information.
-The guide is based upon the prior work from the [US Core] and [Da Vinci Health Record Exchange (HRex)] Implementation Guides. <span class="bg-success" markdown="1">For general [Background on FHIR] and [Conformance Expectations], refer to the corresponding sections in the [Da Vinci Health Record Exchange (HRex)] Implementation Guide.
-For Security and Privacy considerations refer to the [Security and Privacy] page.</span><!-- new-content --> As illustrated in figure 1 below, this guide is built on top of FHIR and other implementation guides that provide more and more focused use cases by constraining profiles and extending functionality to cover gaps.  <span class="bg-success" markdown="1">For Direct Query and Task-based queries, US Core and HRex define the content that is exchanged, while CDex defines additional conditions for how it is exchanged.
-For Attachments, CDex defines both new content and how it is exchanged.</span><!-- new-content -->
+The guide is based upon the prior work from the [US Core] and [Da Vinci Health Record Exchange (HRex)] Implementation Guides.
+For general [Background on FHIR] and [Conformance Expectations], refer to the corresponding sections in the [Da Vinci Health Record Exchange (HRex)] Implementation Guide.
+For Security and Privacy considerations refer to the [Security and Privacy] page.
+As illustrated in figure 1 below, this guide is built on top of FHIR and other implementation guides that provide more and more focused use cases by constraining profiles and extending functionality to cover gaps.
+For Direct Query and Task-based queries, US Core and HRex define the content that is exchanged, while CDex defines additional conditions for how it is exchanged.
+For Attachments, CDex defines both new content and how it is exchanged.

 {% include img.html img="profile-pyramid.svg" caption="Figure 1: Relationship of CDex to Other FHIR Standards" %}